 Stanford's policy on Accessibility of Electronic Content (6.8.1) states that electronic content is to conform to the Web Content Accessibility Guidelines 2.0 (WCAG), Level AA.
 Many of the changes in the latest version of Stanford Sites are intentional design choices that help Stanford websites to meet this policy.

-Here are more questions and answers about Stanford Sites Drupal websites.
+Here are a few common questions and answers about websites on the Stanford Sites Drupal CMS platform.

 - we use visual cues to indicate links, and